Empty simplices of large width: Introduction and summary of results

 \subsubsection{Parity}

-Empty simplices of large width seem easier to construct in even dimension.
-Apart from the fact that in both of our constructions we need $d$ to be even, the construction of Seb\H{o}~\cite{Sebo1999} gives a better result in even dimension.
-Moreover, we know that $w_e(2)=w_e(3)=1$, while $w_e(4)=4$.
+Empty simplices of large width seem easier to construct in even dimensions.
+Apart from the fact that in both of our constructions we need $d$ to be even, the construction of Seb\H{o}~\cite{Sebo1999} gives a better result in even dimensions.
+Moreover, we know that $\flt_e(2)=\flt_e(3)=1$, while $\flt_e(4)=4$.
 This suggests the following possibility:

-\begin{question} Is $w_e(2k+1) = w_e(2k)$ for every $k\in \N$? \end{question}
+\begin{question} Is $\flt_e(2k+1) = \flt_e(2k)$ for every $k\in \N$? \end{question}

-Observe that for the original flatness constant the same does not happen, since $w(d+1) \ge w(d)+1$ for every $d$ (\cite[Proposition 1.7]{CodenottiSantos2020}).
+Observe that for the original flatness constant the same does not happen, since $\flt(d+1) \ge \flt(d)+1$ for every $d$ (\cite[Proposition 1.7]{CodenottiSantos2020}).